Steve Green on financing your coffee roaster

 We’re Minnesotan and are therefore fully authorized to quote the great Gretsky by stating that “You will never make a shot you don’t take”, but neither do we ascribe to the notion that “A bad bet is better than no bet at all.”

 We want your business (and your money), but we also want you to succeed.
-If you still think financing is a good idea, click the button, fill out the form on the next page and someone will contact you shortly.
+If you still think financing is a good idea, click the button, fill out the form and someone will contact you shortly.